fermmm/group-date/server/README.md

 You can also use a hosting provider for the code and another company hosting the database, but that may have a speed cost.
 [Here](http://tinkerpop.apache.org/providers.html) there is a list of all database hosting providers that supports Gremlin queries

-You can also run everything in the same machine using any provider like Digital Ocean, that is easy and cheap at the beginning but when you have many users it's much more expensive.
+You can also run everything in the same machine using any provider like Digital Ocean, that is good at the beggning.

 # Table of contents